openstack/ironic/doc/source/install/enabling-drivers.rst

     [DEFAULT]
     enabled_hardware_types = ipmi,redfish

-However, due to their dynamic nature, they also require configuring enabled hardware interfaces.
+Due to the driver's dynamic nature, they also require configuring enabled hardware interfaces.

 .. note::